 1. Restrictions on the transfer of shares

-Before you transfer or sell shares, you must make sure that you follow any rules that are set out in the Articles of Incorporation and in the corporate by-laws.
+Before you transfer or sell shares, you must make sure that you follow any rules that are set out in the Articles of Incorporation and in the corporate By-laws.
 There may be restrictions on who can buy or sell shares, or on how many shares can be transferred.
-For a privately owned corporation, the Articles of Incorporation usually require that the other shareholders agree to the transfer of shares.
-It is also common that the shareholders of the corporation will have to pass a resolution that approves the transfer of shares.
-This is often the case because with most privately held corporations, the shareholders also act as directors and officers of the company, and they want to have a say about who they are going to do business with and work with.
+For more information, refer to ‘Restrictions on transfer of shares’.

-You should review the Articles of Incorporation, or contact a lawyer to help you determine what restrictions apply to your situation.
+It is advisable to review the Articles of Incorporation, and contact a lawyer to help you determine what restrictions apply to your situation.

 2. Price of the shares

 Also before selling or buying shares, the price will have to be determined.
 Unlike the shares of a public corporation where the price is determined in the stock market and readily available to the public, the price of shares for a privately held corporation is determined by the shareholders.
 There is no one formula for determining the price of shares.
-If you have a shareholders agreement, the formula to be used for your corporation may be found there.
-A common formula found in shareholder agreements is called a buy-sell provision, or a shotgun clause.
-Such clauses provide that if one shareholder no longer wishes to be in business with the other shareholders, he or she will offer to buy the shares of the other shareholders, or sell his or her shares to them, for a set price.
+For more information, refer to ‘Determining price of shares’.

 3. Effect of transferring shares